AlexFHer/ts-lab-automapper/projects/object-validator/README.md

 # Object validator for typescript

-A very lightweight library to create validations objects in typescript.
+A very lightweight library to create configurations to validate objects in typescript.

 ## Installation